Placing Orders and Other API Functions

 TradingAlgorithm.get_current_stoploss(asset)

-Return the currently defined stoploss for the asset, if any.
+Return the currently defined stoploss for the strategy, or asset, if any.
 Returns a tuple of None’s if not found.
+Set asset to None for the stoploss set at the strategy level in the current context.

 asset (asset object.) – The asset for the stoploss check.